Shire of Sherwood: Church formation

 By the 1890s, due to the presence of three active church congregations, the suburb of Sherwood had become the religious focus of most Protestants living in the Shire.
-These included Presbyterian, established in 1865, St Matthews Church of England in 1868 and Wesleyan in 1886.
+These included Presbyterian, established in 1865, St Matthew's Church of England in 1868 and Wesleyan in 1886.
 By the early 1900s there were resident clergy serving all three.
 During the 1890s, Catholics were a minority in the local area.
 Catholic population did not increase appreciably in the Sherwood Shire until the small St. Joseph's church at Corinda was erected in 1912.
 This church, was a part of the Goodna parish, and Annerley parish before the formation of the Corinda parish in 1923 and the appointment of Father Pat Murphy as the first parish priest.

-St. Matthews Church of England and the Sherwood Presbyterian Church benefited from long serving clergy.
+St. Matthew's Church of England and the Sherwood Presbyterian Church benefited from long serving clergy.
 Church of England adherents outnumbered other denominations in the area due to the appointment of a resident minister, James Hassall in 1876.
 This was almost 10 years before the arrival of John Stewart Pollock in 1885, as the first resident minister of the Sherwood Presbyterian church.
 Hassall, who in 1899, retired in his mid-seventies, the younger Pollock continued his ministry into the early 1900s actively supporting social issues important to his congregation.

 Members of the various religious denominations were invited to attend each other's social activities.
 These activities were the annual Sunday school picnic, to which adults and even children wore formal clothing.
 However, the tea meeting proved the most popular activity.
 Selector, Alexander Boyd, considered the Oxley Creek district the great nursery of tea meetings.
 These meetings, held regularly in aid of building funds originated in the early 1860s as part of the planning for the erection of the Primitive Methodist Church near Rocky Waterholes (Rocklea).
 Because of the popularity of tea meetings it attracted visitors from the surrounding districts, many staying overnight with friends.

 Anglican supporters included Alan Spowers, Alexander Raff, and Thomas Murray Hall.
 Presbyterian laity comprised Theodore Dewar, Robert Nosworthy, Islay Bennett and Charles Lyon.
 Office bearers of the Methodist church included Thomas G. Johnston, John Moffatt, and Joseph Tainton.
-Sherwood primary school head teachers were also prominent: Hugh Welch as a Presbyterian elder; Eskiel Larter, choir master at St. Matthews; and Thomas Fielding, a long term lay supporter of both the local Methodist Church.
+Sherwood primary school head teachers were also prominent: Hugh Welch as a Presbyterian elder; Eskiel Larter, choir master at St. Matthew's; and Thomas Fielding, a long term lay supporter of both the local Methodist Church.